Skip to main content

 Woman and man engaging in conversation in an offie setting

-For international professionals, English as a Second Language (ESL) courses are offered year-round as well as content-based courses during the academic year designed for non-native English speakers to supplement the GPS curriculum.
-GLI’s intensive ESL program is offered each summer to help individuals prepare for courses at UC San Diego.
-GLI also offers local, state and national professional seminars (site visits) to build upon your academic education.
+And for international professionals, English as a Second Language (ESL) courses are offered year-round, and content-based courses during the academic year are designed for non-native English speakers to supplement the GPS curriculum.
+Plus, an intensive ESL program is offered each summer.

 Application Process & Deadline